aniljainbgt/Online-Retail-Store/README.md

-# Online Retail Store Data Analysis using Excel & POWER BI
+# Online Retail Store Data Analysis using Excel & Power BI

 ### About the Case Study